luanrv00/tsks/web.md

 #### GET tsks

 **get succesfully**
-- when has tsk
+- when has tsks
-- when has not tsk
+- when has not tsks

 #### POST tsk